tinybike/JointMoments.jl/README.md

      0.97585  0.58726  1.73728
      2.69607  1.73728  5.85635

+Statistics:

+    julia> coskewness(data)
+    0.2838850631006579

+    julia> cokurtosis(data)
+    0.8916763961210045

+`coskewness` and `cokurtosis` can use an optional weight vector, which assigns a weight to each column of the data matrix:

+    julia> weights = [1.0, 0.1, 0.5];

+    julia> coskewness(data, weights)
+    0.46758589701357833

     julia> cokurtosis(data, weights)
-    1-element Array{Float64,1}:
-     1.32039
+    1.3203902349727108

-The `coskew` and `cokurt` functions can also return flattened/unfolded versions of the cumulant tensors:
+The `coskew` and `cokurt` functions can also return flattened/unfolded tensors:

     julia> coskew(data, flatten=true)
     3x9 Array{Float64,2}: